projectara/greybus-spec/source/special.rst

   GB_SVC_INTF_NO_UPRO_LINK.

-If during the handling of the request, the SVC is unable to exchange the |unipro| frames required to retrieve a ConfigResultCode or attribute value from the peer identified in the request, the response status shall be GB_OP_UNKNOWN_ERROR.
+If during the handling of the request, the SVC is unable to exchange the |unipro| frames required to retrieve a ConfigResultCode or attribute value from the peer identified in the request, the status field in Operation Response payload shall be GB_SVC_OP_UNKNOWN_ERROR.
 When this occurs, the value of the UNIPRO sub-state for the Interface identified in the request is unpredictable.

-If the response status is GB_OP_SUCCESS, the Greybus DME Peer Get response contains the ConfigResultCode as defined in the |unipro|
+If the :ref:`greybus-protocol-error-codes` is GB_OP_SUCCESS and the status field in Operation Response payload is GB_SVC_OP_SUCCESS, the Greybus DME Peer Get response contains the ConfigResultCode as defined in the |unipro|
 specification, as well as the value of the attribute, if applicable.